anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 - **QUESTION: An eMoF or MoF record can never be a core record, right or wrong?
 Correct.
 ANSWERED**
 - **QUESTION: Way ahead?
 Discussion on how to apply all the changes to the DB**
 - **DONE: Review pipeline to check the records in order and in chunks when possible** Negative, not doable
+- **ANSWER TO QUESTION about algorithm for verification of pyxylookup - it is like a "buffer"**

 ---